kamicane/packager-web/README.md

 Configuration
 -------------

-Edit `packages.yml` and insert at least one `package.yml` path.
+Create a `packages.yml` and insert at least one `package.yml` path.
 If you have the source for mootools core 1.3 for instance, point it to its `package.yml`.
-Your `packages.yml` will look like this:
+You can use the `packages.yml.example` as base for your `packages.yml` Your `packages.yml` will look like this:

 	- "/Users/kamicane/Sites/mootools-core/package.yml"
 	- "/Users/kamicane/Sites/mootools-more/package.yml"